khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 Dear CS220 AU student

 I am Krisztián, the module leader for CS220 AU Navigating the Digital World.
-To streamline our progress, please address point 1 and 2 below and reply this email by week 2.
+To streamline our progress, please address point 1 and 2 below and reply this email by your first seminar in week 2.

 1. questions